Tom Hiddleston And Mary Berry Throw Down Over Bolognese Faux Pas [Recipe]

 A post shared by Tom Hiddleston (@twhiddleston) on

-But with Tom Hiddleston and Mary Berry (think the U.K’s Martha Stewart) both sharing their Bolognese recipes, and Hiddleston’s being embraced, while Berry’s was questioned, the internet and media went wild, according to Vanity Fair.
-Tom Hiddleston’s Bolognese recipe is more traditional, it’s fairly easy, and supposedly, it’s delicious, while Mary Berry’s recipe is, well, odd.
+But with Tom Hiddleston and Mary Berry (think the U.K.’s Martha Stewart) both sharing their bolognese recipes, and Hiddleston’s being embraced while Berry’s was questioned, the internet and media went wild, according to Vanity Fair.
+Tom Hiddleston’s bolognese recipe is more traditional, it’s fairly easy, and it’s supposedly delicious, while Mary Berry’s recipe is, well, odd.

 RELATED REPORTS BY INQUISITR